dapr/dapr/tests/README.md

 > Working In Progress

-This contains the following tests and testin docs for Dapr:
+This contains the following tests and testing docs for Dapr:

 - [Test Apps](./apps)
 - [End to end tests](./e2e)